achen1296/Apple-Music-Editor/README.md

 - 0x 00 00 00 01 = is
 - 0x 02 00 00 01 = is not

-Offset 56:
+Child: Smart Playlist Rule Arguments

-- chunk 0: playlist ID _with bytes reversed compared to the usual order_ (matching how everything else is big-endian in here)
+- argument 0: playlist ID _with bytes reversed compared to the usual order_ (matching how everything else is big-endian in here)
-- chunk 3: same playlist ID _only if this smart playlist is actually a playlist folder_, otherwise 0
+- argument 3: same playlist ID _only if this smart playlist is actually a playlist folder_, otherwise 0

 ## Unknown Smart Playlist Field